-I bet you’ve seen thousands pictures already from this T-Rex shaped cliff on Instagram.
+I bet you’ve seen thousands of pictures already from this T-Rex-shaped cliff on Instagram.
 No wonder that Kelingking Beach has quickly become the most famous spot in Nusa Penida – just look at this view!
-Visiting this place is a real must have on your Nusa Islands itinerary.
+Visiting this place is a real must-have on your Nusa Islands itinerary.
 Therefore I put together a complete guide for you, so here is everything you need to know about Kelingking Beach!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 If you’re planning to rent a scooter (and even if you don’t) please don’t forget about travel insurance!
-Unfortunately accidents can happen anytime and it’s better to be prepared for that.
-After many hours of research I decided to chose SafetyWing and I can honestly recommend them!
+Unfortunately, accidents can happen anytime and it’s better to be prepared for that.
+After many hours of research, I decided to choose SafetyWing and I can honestly recommend them!
 You can use the below form to get a quotation tailor-made to your own travel preferences.

 After you parked your scooter/car you need to pay a small entrance fee of 10k Rp (0.7 USD) per person to access Kelingking Beach.
 There is a built concrete platform not far away from the parking lot from where you can safely enjoy the breathtaking view.